Table of Contents

 • If filenames do not comply with this specification, unpredictable issues may occur during mapping.
 Even if mapping succeeds, the data may be unusable.

-Click Upload data, select corresponding options in the pop-up window.
-See below for specific option descriptions:
+Click Upload Data and select the corresponding options in the pop-up window.
+For specific option descriptions, please see below:

-Depending on the data source and storage method, you can choose any of the following methods to upload data:
+Depending on the data source and storage method, you can choose any of the following methods:

 • New local data

-Click Select, choose the main data directory folder (refer to the specific mapping data file structure below), then click Upload.
+Click Select, choose the main directory folder of the data (see the specific mapping data file structure below), and then click Upload.
+New local data upload

-• After clicking the Confirm upload button, the upload progress and status will display in the list.
+• After clicking the Confirm Upload button, the upload progress and status will be displayed in the list.

-• During upload, keep the computer powered on and the network stable.
-Do not close the browser, refresh the page, or click other menus, otherwise the upload will be interrupted and require restarting.
+• During the data upload process, please keep your computer powered on and the network connected.
+Do not close the browser, refresh the page, or click other menus, otherwise the upload will be interrupted and you will need to start over.

 Mapping task generating

-The following functions help manage and operate mapping tasks more efficiently:
+The following functions can help you better manage and operate mapping tasks and improve work efficiency:

 View uploaded files